All Episodes

 Look, I wish we didn't have any detention facilities.

-Well, we won't need the detention facilities, but we did send Fox cameras down there.
+But we did send Fox cameras down there.

-Griff Jenkins went into one of the biggest ones, and what did we see?
+Griff Jenkins went into one of the biggest ones.

 Well, we saw people that were getting food, water, medicine, supplies, cots, blankets, pillows.

-Uh they were also getting medical attention.
+They were also getting medical attention.

-We're paying for all of this, and children are getting diapers and baby formula and anything that they need, all the medications they need.
+And children are getting diapers and baby formula and anything that they need, all the medications they need.

-Uh they have soccer fields.
+They have soccer fields.

-If I had a choice of being there or in some of the worst parts of Baltimore and the worst parts, the high crime areas of Chicago, where 59 people were shot this weekend.
+And while nobody wants to be in a detention center, if I had a choice of being there or in some of the worst parts of Baltimore, in the worst parts, the high crime areas of Chicago, where 59 people were shot this weekend, I think I'd choose the detention facility if I had to make only that choice.

-But that is this is decades of liberal rule that has gone on here.
+But that is, this is decades of liberal rule that has gone on here.

-Uh no, he's not responsible.
+No, he's not responsible.

-And the president has condemned, as we have been telling you all week on so many occasions, white supremacists, and he's also condemned Antifa on and those that say, what do we want dead cops?
+And the president has condemned, as we have been telling you all week on so many occasions, white supremacists.

 When do we want them now?

-Well, they actually got an invite to Barack Obama's White House.
+One of the co-founders of Black Lives Matter, well, they actually got an invite to Barack Obama's White House.

 Pigs in a blanket!

-Now we've gone over the whole Dayton issue and we've gotten deep into what happened, but you know, I know Dayton uh Ohio's Democratic mayor encouraged residents to protest, not mourn, not give the attention where it belongs to the families that have suffered so so dearly, um, not to help them.
+Does that mean Dayton, now we've gone over the whole Dayton issue and we've gotten deep into what happened, but I know Dayton, Ohio's Democratic mayor encouraged residents to protest, not mourn.

-No, they want they want to politicize it.
+No, they want to politicize it.

 Elizabeth Warren, fundraising off it.

-The DNC, fundraising off it, off it.
+The DNC, fundraising off it.

 What is the objective here?